 Tasks and beliefs are clustered into concepts, according to the terms appearing in them.
 A concept is an entity named by a term, and refers to all the tasks and beliefs that are directly associated with that term.

 At any moment, in NARS there are usually many tasks being processed concurrently, with different priority.
 In each inference step, the involved concept, task, and belief are selected according to their priority values, which summarize many factors and are adjusted from time to time.
 The system dynamically allocates its time-space resources among the tasks and beliefs, to achieve a high expected overall efficiency, judged according to the past experience.

 NARS solves each problem in a case-by-case manner, according to the knowledge and resources available at the moment, rather than following a predetermined algorithm.
 Similarly, a problem being solved by NARS does not have a fixed computational complexity, but may change from situation to situation.

 NARS can be fully implemented using the available computer hardware and software.

 Several prototypes of NARS have been implemented, and NARS is currently an open-source project, where the logic part is mostly implemented, and the control part is in its preliminary form.
-The current development focuses on the completion of the logic, especially the top (7-9) layers.
+The current development focuses on the control mechanism and input/output channels.

-Topics that are also under consideration include refinement of the control part, extensive testing, knowledge acquisition, system augmentation or customization, and practical applications.
+Topics that are also under consideration include extensive testing, knowledge acquisition, system augmentation or customization, and practical applications.

 References on NARS